withaarzoo/100-Days-of-Code/README.md

 - **Animated Rubik Cube Loader**
 - **Short Description:** This project showcases an animated Rubik's Cube loader using HTML and CSS.
 The loader is a visually appealing animation that can be used as a loading indicator for web applications.
 The cube rotates smoothly, giving a 3D effect that enhances the user experience during loading times.
 - **Jump into the project 👉** [click here](https://github.com/withaarzoo/100-Days-of-Code/tree/main/%5B%20Day%2047%20%5D%20-%20Animated%20Rubik%20Cube%20Loader)

+### Day 48

+- **Animated Modern Button**
+- **Short Description:** This project showcases a dynamic, interactive button with a sparkle animation effect using pure CSS.
+The button is designed to provide an engaging user experience with responsive animations that react to user interactions such as hovering and clicking.
+This project is a great example of using advanced CSS techniques like custom properties, animations, and pseudo-elements to create visually appealing UI components without relying on JavaScript.
+- **Jump into the project 👉** [click here](https://github.com/withaarzoo/100-Days-of-Code/tree/main/%5B%20Day%2048%20%5D%20-%20Animated%20Modern%20Button)

 ## Contact Me